jestjs/jest/docs/JestObjectAPI.md

 ### `jest.useFakeTimers(fakeTimersConfig?)`

-Instructs Jest to use fake versions of the global date, performance, time and timers APIs.
+Instructs Jest to use fake versions of the global date, performance, time and timer APIs.
 Fake timers implementation is backed by [@sinonjs/fake-timers](https://github.com/sinonjs/fake-timers).

 Fake timers will swap out `Date`, `performance.now()`, `queueMicrotask()`, `setImmediate()`, `clearImmediate()`, `setInterval()`, `clearInterval()`, `setTimeout()`, `clearTimeout()` with an implementation that gets its time from the fake clock.